-A good HVAC system means your home will constantly be the perfect temperature, right?
+A good HVAC system means your home will constantly be at the perfect temperature, right?
 That’s not always the case.
-Even with a top-of-the line HVAC system, you may find that your home isn’t evenly heated or cooled—especially on the coldest and hottest Huffman days.
+Even with a top-of-the-line HVAC system, you may find that your home isn’t evenly heated or cooled—especially on the coldest and hottest Huffman days.
 That’s because there’s more that goes into the equation.
-Your registers, how you run your HVAC and other personal preferences can influence the temperatures you feel throughout your house.
+Your registers, how you run your HVAC, and other personal preferences can influence the temperatures you feel throughout your house.
 The pros at Air Houston Mechanical LLC are here to explain some things that you can adjust to more evenly heat and cool your home without needing heating and cooling service.

-Check for Closed, Blocked, or Dirty Registers
+Check for Closed, Blocked, or CDirty Registers

 Check your house for blocked registers and air returns that are covered by curtains or furniture, or that have dirt and debris built up dust and dirt on them.
-Blocked registers can be a cause uneven heating and cooling.
+Blocked registers can cause uneven heating and cooling.
 If a register is blocked, heated or cooled air will be redirected to other rooms leaving certain rooms at unwanted temperatures.

 Make Sure You Have Enough Insulation